jordanlevy001/Machine-Learning-Explained/README.md

 ## Supervised Learning
 Supervised learning can be divided into regression and classification.
 Regression is used to predict continuous variables.
 Whereas classification is used to predict discrete outcomes.
+Features are the variables used to inform the prediction.
+The target/output is the predicted outcome.

 ## Regression vs Classification

 ### Regression
 When the target variable to predict is **continuous**, then the learning problem is considered a regression problem.

-Supervised learning can be divided into regression and classification.
-Regression is used to predict continuous variables.
-Whereas classification is used to predict discrete outcomes.
-For this wine analysis, the target variable (what we're trying to predict), is a quality score -- which is a continuous variable.
-The wine quality score is a numerical value within a given range, making it a continuous variable.
-In both classification and regression issues, the data is divided into features and targets.
-Features are the variable used to inform the prediction.
-The target/output is the predicted outcome.

 ### Classification
 When the target variable to predict is **discrete**, then the learning problem is considered a classification problem.